 Melbourne Game Jam

 "JMC Academy was proud to host the 10th annual Game Jam and present budding young game designers with the chance to get hands on with like-minded peers!
 We welcomed over 224 gamers on campus and thanks to the Port Phillip City Council we hope to be able to open our doors for the 11th Game Jam at our new Park street campus in 2021."
 Dr John Martin Cass, Founder Director.

 The Global Game Jam is the world's largest game creation event.
 A total of 224 creative people came to collaborate, innovate and experiment in Melbourne's biggest game creation weekend.
-This 48 hour challenge was held on 31 January to 2 February 2020 and produced 52 games.
+This 48-hour challenge was held from 31 January to 2 February 2020 and produced 52 games.

 The Market Record

 Awarded to: Jamie, Dan and Co